Radiotbo3d/SBFI/README.md

 And If someone has any suggestion for improving the design or maybe some cool features I could add, please don't hesitate to tell me.

-You can either contact me trough Github or though Discord "radiotbo" (I'd probably answer you faster though discord)
+You can either contact me through Github or through Discord "radiotbo" (I'd probably answer you faster through discord)